 Although created for the Gates of Hell, The Thinker took on an alternate significance and became a symbol of freedom and knowledge.

-After its first exhibition, a public petition was circulated to have the 72" sculpture purchased and donated to the people of France.
+After its first exhibition, a public petition was circulated to have the 72-inch sculpture purchased and donated to the people of France.
 After its purchase in 1906, the initial enlarged version of Rodin's The Thinker was placed outside of the Pantheon in Paris, where it stayed until 1922.
-It was later removed from its original placement because it was said to create an obstacle to public events, and, also because it had taken on socialist connotations.
+It was later removed from its original placement because it was said to create an obstacle to public events, and also because it had taken on socialist connotations.
 It was subsequently transported to the Musee Rodin, in the former Hotel Biron.

 There the statue sits today on its original pedestal in the exterior gardens of the museum.
-There is also another version of The Thinker located over the grave of Auguste and Rose Rodin.
+There is also another version of The Thinker located over the grave of Auguste and his wife Rose Rodin.
 Auguste Rodin placed it there upon the death of his wife, and when he passed away in 1917, he was also buried below it.
 Because the original Gates of Hell were designed as outdoor sculpture, and Rodin's first enlargement was placed outdoors in front of the Pantheon, most of Rodin's subsequent enlargements have ended up outdoors as well.
 Unfortunately this leaves these works unprotected from both the elements and the public.